dpletzke/scheduler/README.md

 ## Project Features

 Users can view existing interviews for a week and schedule their own.
 Users are shown a selection of interviewers for each day.
 Users can edit or cancel any interview.
 Interview spots display a in-progress status when saving or deleting.
+Data is persistent across sessions.

 ## Final Product